firstauthor-unknown/paper-blind-review/README.md

 This repository includes the following directories:

-* Dataset: includes the fine-tuning dataset and test dataset.
+* Datasets: includes the fine-tuning dataset and test dataset.
 * Prompts: includes all the prompts used for fine-tuning, inference, and evaluation.
 * Results: includes the test file, the inferred templates from each model under different configuration settings, and the evaluation results.
 * Scripts: includes the python scripts used for fine-tuning and inference.